-Drawing & Painting is a Studio Art course for students who are intent on developing their two-dimensional art and design skills.
-Art history, image development, mixed media, and printmaking may also be explored.
+This course ONLY concerns two-dimensional (2D) art materials and design.
+It is a hands-on Art course for students who are intent on developing their two-dimensional art and design skills in drawing, painting, art history, image development, mixed media, and printmaking among other aspects.
 Projects vary from semester to semester.
 Several weeks are devoted to independent, free-choice projects.
-Outdoor art and Art Gallery fieldtrips are included with this course.
+Outdoor art and Art Gallery field trips are included with this course.